Su-ryun/CSU-Hackathon-Stuff/README.md

-# Learned a new body of study.
+# Learned new bodies of studies.

 eye odometry